-The Group classifies its financial assets into loans and receivables and available-for-sale financial assets.
+Until 31st December 2017, the Group classifies its financial assets into loans and receivables and available-for-sale financial assets.
 The classification depends on the purpose for which the financial assets were acquired.
 The Group determines the classification of its financial assets at initial recognition.

-(a) Loans and receivables
+(i) Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 If collection of the amounts is expected in one year or less, they are classified as current assets.
 If not, they are presented as non-current assets.
-The Group's loans and receivables comprise of "trade and other receivables" and "cash and cash equivalents" (notes 2.12 and 2.13).
+The Group's loans and receivables comprise of "trade and other receivables" and "cash and cash equivalents" (notes 2.13 and 2.14).

-(b) Available-for-sale financial assets
+(ii) Available-for-sale financial assets